Formal Complaint Processes | Information for Complainants and Respondents | Employees | T9

 Lack of Participation.
 If either party declines to participate in the investigation, the investigation will continue with the information available.
 Even without the participation of the Complainant or Respondent, the Institute may still elect to move forward with the disciplinary process depending on the specifics of the case.

 Gathering Information.
 The Complainant and the Respondent will have an equal opportunity to participate in the investigation, including an equal opportunity to be heard, submit evidence, and suggest witnesses.
 The parties are strongly encouraged to preserve relevant evidence and share all information they have regarding the matter.
 The Investigator interviews witnesses and reviews all documentation deemed relevant to the situation.
 All information or documentation provided by either party, or by a witness interviewed in the course of an investigation, may be included in the final Investigative Report and shared with the other party.
-For more information, click here for the IDHR Investigation Guide.
+For more information, read the IDHR Investigation Guide.

 Review of Investigation.
 At the conclusion of the investigation, the parties will be provided with information gathered during the investigation and a Draft Summary of the Relevant Facts.
 After the parties have an opportunity to review and respond to this information, the investigator will prepare a final Investigation Report and will provide the report to both parties.
 The report will not include a recommendation or determination as to the outcome.

 Title IX Sexual Harassment Hearing Process.
 MIT must follow the legally required processes for Title IX Sexual Harassment hearing.
 The hearing will be at least 10 days after the report issues, the hearing will include live cross-examination of parties and witnesses, and, if a party does not have an advisor, MIT will provide them with an advisor to conduct cross-examination.
 In Formal Complaints against a faculty member, the hearing panel will include at least two trained faculty panel members.
 In Formal Complaints against a staff member, the hearing panel will include at least two trained staff members.
 The 3rd panel member will be a professional to assist with conducting the hearing.
 The results of the hearing and, where applicable, the determination on sanctions, will be shared with both parties in writing.
-For more information, click here for the Hearing Process.
+For more information, read about the Hearing Process.

 Privacy.
 To the extent provided under applicable law, MIT will make all reasonable efforts to ensure preservation of privacy, restricting the sharing of information to those with a legitimate need to know.
 Information collected in this process may be subpoenaed in criminal or civil proceedings.
 The parties are encouraged to use discretion in their sharing of information about the Formal Complaint process.